Graduation and Commencement

 Order faculty regalia

 Faculty may also rent or purchase regalia or other items for Commencement.
-Faculty, be mindful of these deadlines when planning for your Commencement needs:
+Check with the bookstore for information on regalia.

 Why do we graduate in caps and gowns?